tlannigan/modded-minecraft-guide/README.md

   - Manually providing your logs [referenced in the next section](#which-logs-should-i-send)

 ### Which logs should I send?
-  - My server crashed:
+  - My server is having issues:
     - For server logs, you'll have to know where you put your server's folder, or find it on your hosting provider's control panel or FTP (depending on your host).
 	- Reference the [general logs section](#logs) and provide your `latest.log` and any crash reports that were created at the time the server crashed.

-  - My game client crashed:
+  - My game client is having issues:
     - FTB modpack folders on Windows systems are stored by default in `C:/Users/<your_username>/AppData/Local/.ftba/instances/<your_instance_ID>`
     - Reference the [general logs section](#logs) and provide your `latest.log`, any crash reports that were created at the time you crashed, and look for any Java runtime crashes.

-  - My FTB App is showing errors:
+  - My FTB App is having issues:
     - FTB App folders on Windows systems are stored by default in `C:/Users/<your_username>/AppData/Local/.ftba`
 	- In your FTB App's folder look for a folder called `logs`, open it and find a file called `latest.log` (or just `latest` if you have file extensions disabled).